LiamCurmideGray/mobile-single-sign-on/src/readMeFolder/ReadMeContext/UserAuthContext.md

 This method allows us to make use of `googleAuthProvider` which we are retrieving from our `firebase/auth` we also would like to add a pop up screen to call the Google SignUp pop up using `signInWithPopup()`

+5. Lastly we want to add the feature for `forgetPassword` with this method

+Use:

+    function  forgetPassword(email) {
+	    return  sendPasswordResetEmail(auth, email);
+    }

+This method allows us to send a **valid email** for the user to change their password through firebase itself.

 ## State of Authentication